Montana-Media-Arts/webDesignFall2024/_docs/topic-10/08-pseudos/02-page.md

 <div class="divider-heading"></div>

-The first type of pseudo thing we will discuss are **pseudo-elements**.
+The first type of pseudo-style we will discuss is **pseudo-elements**.

 There are two types of pseudo-elements:
 - `::first-letter`